Bayesian Deep Learning for Segmentation for Autonomous Safe Planetary Landing: Background

 \subsection{Machine Learning for Safe Landing on Planetary Surfaces}

-Deep learning has demonstrated great performance improvements from traditional approaches across a range of tasks.
-Recent work has focused on developing machine learning-based approaches to aid in guidance, navigation, and control for spacecraft landing on planetary surfaces~\cite{furfaro2013neural,gaudet2014adaptive,sanchez2018real,furfaro2018recurrent,furfaro2018deep,gaudet2020deep,scorsoglio2020image,Iiyama2020}.
-For scenarios where high resolution maps are available prior to landing, these methods can learn guidance and control policies for navigating to a target landing site.
-Our work focuses on the perceptual task of hazard detection to determine safe and unsafe landing sites during the landing phase to provide updates to the guidance system.
-This capability is critical for applications where high resolution maps are not available prior to landing, and for detection of small hazards such as rocks.
+Recent work has focused on developing machine learning-based approaches to aid in guidance, navigation, and control for spacecraft landing on planetary surfaces~\citep{Iiyama2020, Gaudet2020, Scorsoglio2020, Furfaro2018}.
+For scenarios where high-resolution maps are available prior to landing, these methods can learn guidance and control policies to target the selected landing site.
+Our work focuses on the perceptual task of hazard detection to determine safe and unsafe landing sites when the DEM is computed onboard to provide additional information to the guidance system.
+This capability is critical for applications where high-resolution maps are not available prior to landing, and for detection of small hazards such as rocks.